lens-protocol/lens-standards/LIPs/lip-7.md

 }
 ```

+#### Alternative option

+Proposed by @cesare "Early collectors could have NFTs pointing to the metadata URI at the time of collect.
+So if the author updates the content URI for a publication, only subsequent collects will use the new URI.".
+I think this would be the easiest option to add to the protocol.

 ## Rationale

 The current solution was motivated by having a solution that allows the content to be stored on a decentralised immutable storage while still being able to change the metadata of the publication and see the old versions.